saareliad/FTPipe/README.md

 * Support multi node after everything works.
 * later change `batch_idx` to `micro_batch_index` to be consistent with the paper.

-* Can do gap aware at step 2 even on deeper partitions (effective only once per epoch)
+* Can do gap aware at step 2 even on deeper partitions without stashing (effective only once per epoch).
+This is effecitve when using "batch aggregation staleness mitigation".
+Currently we can do it without stashing when staleness is 1.
-* gap aware with wieght stashing
+* gap aware with weight stashing
-* "send the layer not the gradient"
 * add "scheduler aware prediction".
 * can wait in the last layer (extra irecv) to overlap (more) communication with computation.
   * this requires another rcv buffer but in the last partition we don't have mem problems.

 * change c code in torch mpigroup to drop the tensor (and its pointers) once completed, so we won't have to handle mem cleaning (this can reduce peak memory memory).

-* option in GA to change gradient before sending!
-(I put this default True).
+* option in GA to change gradient activation before sending!
-* look at detach_(), remove uneeded.

 ## References